Japan tops Australia in softball as delayed Tokyo Games open - WHIZ News

 The first two days of the softball tournament are being played about 40 miles from the site of a 2011 nuclear power plant disaster.
 The rest of the tournament will be in Yokohama, near Tokyo.

-“It’s kind of a disappointment,” Uena said.
+“It’s kind of a disappointment,” Ueno said.
 “We wanted to demonstrate our play in front of people of Fukushima, who have made a lot of efforts to reconstruct Fukushima.”

 Fans were barred from the Olympics because of the coronavirus pandemic.
 Many in Japan have questioned whether the Olympics should take place at all with low levels of vaccination in the nation.